apostolidhs/trowel/README.md

-**Trowel** is an under-construction Ecmascript5 interpreter written in Ecmascript5
+**Trowel** is an under-construction Ecmascript5 interpreter written in TypeScript

 ## Currently project cover